StrikeDevelopment/Implactor-1/README.md

 __**We will blocked and close your issues about code error from other<br>
 server software like [Altay](http://github.com/TuranicTeam/Altay)!**__

-## 🔰 All Implactor Permissions and UI:
+## 🔰 All Implactor Commands, Permissions and UI:

 | Permission | Command | Operator | UI |
 | --- | --- | --- | --- |